eliobricenov/multichain-explorer/README.md

 ### Summary

-Multichain Explorer is an alternative explorer that leverages the power of the Etherscan and PolygonScan API to display the transactions and address and transactions information of Ethereum and Polygon transactions.
+Multichain Explorer is an alternative explorer that leverages the power of the Etherscan and PolygonScan API to display information about the address and transactions of Ethereum and Polygon accounts.

+It is deployed on vercel and is available in https://multichain-explorer-ochre.vercel.app.

-### Getting Started
+### Local Development

 First, add the Etherscan and Polygonscan API KEYS in a `.env.local` file: